General Information About Our Bike Tours

 1. Do I need to take my passport with me?

-You must have a valid passport to enter and leave Hungary or Austria.
-If you are a national of any countries of the European Union or Switzerland, your Identity Card is enough but only if your nationality is in your ID card.
-So, British, Irish, Swedish, Norwegian, Danish and Icelandic nationals need to have a passport, as well as citizens from the USA, Canada, Australia or New Zealand.
+You must have a valid passport to enter and leave Hungary, Austria and Italy.
+If you are a citizen of any countries of the European Union or Switzerland, your Identity Card is enough but only if your nationality is in your ID card.
+So, British, Irish, Swedish, Norwegian, Danish and Icelandic citizens need to have a passport, as well as citizens from the USA, Canada, Australia or New Zealand.
 (A Visa is required only for stays longer than 90 days.
-If you are from any other countries please check with the local Hungarian and Austrian Embassy or Consulate
+If you are from any other countries please check with the local Hungarian, Austrian and Italian Embassy or Consulate.

 2. Do I need to have a travel insurance?

 Yes, we strongly recommend you to obtain a comprehensive and adequate travel and medical insurance in your home country, to cover unexpected costs due to illness, accident, lost luggage, tour interruption or cancellation, etc., and ensure that your policy covers you for the sport activities you will do.
 (European residents should have a European Health Insurance Card (EHIC) when they travel, but it is not a substitute for medical and travel insurance!)

 3. What if I can’t find any suitable dates of my preferred tours?

 We are always happy to do any of our tours at any time, depending on the hotels and our availabilities.
 Please find more details at our Custom Tours, or Contact Us to discuss any questions and details.